jfrost1011/Vibe-Coding-With-Cursor/README.md

   curl -sSf https://astral.sh/uv/install.sh | sh
   ```

+#### Installing Cursor

+1. Head over to [cursor.sh](https://cursor.sh/) and download the installer for your OS
+2. Run the installer and follow the prompts
+3. Launch Cursor and open this project folder
+4. Feel the power of AI-assisted coding flow through your fingertips! 🧙‍♂️✨

 #### Backend Setup (Where the Snake's Brain Lives)

 1. Slither into the backend directory: